 You should follow the directions on the infringement notice for information about where to return the statutory declaration, and by what date.

 There are strict timeframes for transferring a fine or electing to have the matter heard in court.
 Check the infringement notice for details—if you’re still unsure, get legal advice.

-This is a complex area of law and there are strict rules to be followed when disputing a speeding fine and you may incur extra costs if your challenge is unsuccessful.
+This is a complex area of law, there are strict rules to be followed when disputing a speeding fine.
+You may incur extra costs if your challenge is unsuccessful.

 If you accumulate too many demerit points, your licence may be suspended.
 Usually, (unless you are a learner) you will receive a letter from the Department of Transport and Main Roads giving you the choice of:

-For a ‘high speed offence’—such as, going 40km or more over the speed limit your licence will be immediately suspended for 6 months with no choice of a good behaviour licence.
+For a ‘high speed offence’—such as going 40km or more over the speed limit, your licence will be immediately suspended for six months and you cannot choose a good behaviour licence.
 This applies to all types of licences.

 You can check the demerit points schedule for a list of traffic offences incurring demerit points.

 If your licence is suspended but you still need to drive for work or some other reason, in limited circumstances you may be able to apply for a special hardship order.
 Get legal advice if you think this applies to you.

 A special hardship order is an order granted by the Magistrates Court that you be issued with a driver licence that lets you drive under special conditions even though your normal driver’s licence has been suspended.